Sue Frontier Communications in Small Claims Court

 Can I sue Frontier Communications for a broadband surcharge?

 Many Frontier customers complain that the company is taxing them for broadband services with the so-called HSI surcharge.
-Frontier Communications tells its customers that the government has mandated this tax, but that is simply not the case.
+Frontier Communications tells its customers that the government has mandated this tax, but that is not the case.
 No government agency has authorized such surcharge, and as a result, many customers decide to take matters to court.

 Are you suing Frontier Communications for refusing to refund?
 Is it possible?